PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 17:54:04
+Last updated: 2024-04-07 17:54:40
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre